danakim21/pig-latin-translator/README.md

 # Pig Latin Translator

-> A Translator that converts English to Pig Latin using Python
+> A Translator that converts English to Pig Latin built with Python

 ## Table of contents